ForgeRock/forgerock-web-login-framework/README.md

 The Inline component, on the other hand, allows you to render the resulting form within your app's controlled DOM and visual layer (rather than on top of it) in whatever way is best for you, but there are some caveats to understand.
 These will be discussed below in the [Inline section](#using-the-inline-component).

-## Quick Start: Local Development

-### Technical requirements

-1. Node.js v16 or higher
-2. npm v8 or higher

-### Knowledge requirements

-1. JavaScript & TypeScript
-2. Svelte
-3. Tailwind
-4. ES Modules

-### Instal, build & run

-1. `npm run install` (or simply `npm i`)
-2. `npm run build`
-3. `npm run dev` (leave running)

-This will install all the necessary dependencies, build the project and run it in `dev` mode, providing you with Hot Module Reloading.
-This will also produce the Widget package for use in external applications.

 ## Quick Start: Using the Widget in Your App

 Note: This project is currently in Alpha, so this is not available via public npm.